7Eddie20/Rebuild/Basics/Operators_Expressions/README.md

 - `sumN.cpp` : program to find the sum of n first numbers
 - `sumNloop.cpp` : program to find the sum of n first numbers using for loop
 - `roots.cpp` : program to find the quadratic roots of a quadratic equation
+- `area.cpp` : program to find the area of a circle

 ## Key Learnings